Using identity-based policies (IAM policies) for DataSync

 Example 2: Allow DataSync to read and write to your Amazon S3 bucket

-The following example policy grants DataSync the minimum permissions to read and write data to your S3 bucket.
+The following example policy grants DataSync the minimum permissions to read and write data to an S3 bucket that's used as a destination location.

 /*" } ] }